-MiFID classification: in accordance with current regulations applicable to the investment services BNPP AM provides, BNPP AM classifies its clients as non-professional ("retail") or as professional.
+▶ MiFID classification: in accordance with current regulations applicable to the investment services BNPP AM Belgian Branch provides, BNPP AM Belgian Branch classifies its clients as non-professional ("retail") or as professional.

 Please note that if your entity is a local public authority, municipality, association or union, your entity will be classified as a retail client.

-- Product governance: this enhances investor protection by requiring that investment firms take reasonable steps to ensure that financial instruments are marketed to a pre-determined target market of clients that is specific to a given financial instrument.
-BNPP AM will also review the effectiveness of these arrangements on a regular basis. - Inducements: in accordance with current regulations applicable to the investment services BNPP AM provides, BNPP AM does not receive any fees; commissions or other monetary or non-monetary benefits disbursed or provided by third parties, except for minor non-monetary benefits improving the quality of the service offered to clients. - Suitability report for investment advice provided to nonprofessional clients: BNPP AM will send before any transaction is made, a suitability report explaining on which basis the investment advice is considered suitable for their specific situation. - Reporting obligation in relation to portfolio management: in the case of a 10% decrease of the value of a client's portfolio within one reporting period, BNPP AM's clients will be notified. - Ex ante costs and charges: in order to ensure transparency and in the best interest of the client, costs and charges relating to the investment and/or ancillary services and the related financial instruments are disclosed on an aggregate basis and in a timely manner to clients prior to any provision of service or investment decision. - Ex post costs and charges: in order to ensure transparency and in the best interest of the client, costs and charges relating to the investment and/or ancillary services and the related financial instruments (if relevant) are disclosed on an annual basis to clients. - Telephone and electronic communication recording and recordkeeping: BNPP AM records telephone conversations and electronic communications with its clients that result or may result in a transaction or certain other regulated activities.
-A copy of these communications must be available on request for a period of five years after the communication was recorded. - Information about the procedures for safeguarding the Clients Financial Instrument and Cash
+- ▶ Product governance: this enhances investor protection by requiring that investment firms take reasonable steps to ensure that financial instruments are marketed to a pre-determined target market of clients that is specific to a given financial instrument.
+BNPP AM Belgian Branch will also review the effectiveness of these arrangements on a regular basis. - Inducements: in accordance with current regulations applicable to the investment services BNPP AM Belgian Branch provides, BNPP AM Belgian Branch does not receive any fees; commissions or other monetary or non-monetary benefits disbursed or provided by third parties, except for minor non-monetary benefits improving the quality of the service offered to clients. - Suitability report for investment advice provided to non-professional clients: BNPP AM Belgian Branch will send before any transaction is made, a suitability report explaining on which basis the investment advice is considered suitable for their specific situation. - Reporting obligation in relation to portfolio management: in the case of a 10% decrease of the value of a client's portfolio within one reporting period, BNPP AM Belgian Branch's clients will be notified.

-The Company does not hold cash or financial instruments of clients

-Any cash and financial instruments under management, as well as the cash and financial instruments deriving from time to time from the management activity performed by the Company on behalf of the Client, are deposited with the depositary appointed by the Client

-Legal Entity Identifier ("LEI") code: In order to comply with current regulatory obligations where BNPP AM provides investment services to clients, a valid LEI code is required.
+- ▶ Ex ante costs and charges: in order to ensure transparency and in the best interest of the client, costs and charges relating to the investment and/or ancillary services and the related financial instruments are disclosed on an aggregate basis and in a timely manner to clients prior to any provision of service or investment decision. - ► Ex post costs and charges: in order to ensure transparency and in the best interest of the client, costs and charges relating to the investment and/or ancillary services and the related financial instruments (if relevant) are disclosed on an annual basis to clients. - ▶ Telephone and electronic communication recording and recordkeeping: BNPP AM Belgian Branch records telephone conversations and electronic communications with its clients that result or may result in a transaction or certain other regulated activities.
+A copy of these communications must be available on request for a period of five years after the communication was recorded. - ▶ Information about the procedures for safeguarding the Clients Financial Instrument and Cash: BNPP AM Belgian Branch does not hold cash or financial instruments of clients.
+Any cash and financial instruments under management, as well as the cash and financial instruments deriving from time to time from the management activity performed by BNPP AM Belgian Branch on behalf of the client, are deposited with the depositary appointed by the client. - Legal Entity Identifier ("LEI") code: In order to comply with current regulatory obligations where BNPP AM Belgian Branch provides investment services to clients, a valid LEI code is required.